How do you know if you need a full size wheelchair van or a minivan?

 When using a full size van, you won’t be able to park in a parkade (or parking garage) because the van roof is too high.

-With a minivan, parking is generally easier than it is with a full size van because the van is smaller.
+Parking is generally easier with a minivan than with a full size van because the van is smaller.

 Flexibility